openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 ----------------------------------
-Provisioning the Controller-1 Host
+Provisioning the controller-1 host
 ----------------------------------

-On Controller-0, list hosts
+On controller-0, list hosts:

 ::